shrutigosain/2024Fall_projects/README.md

 - The model does not account for individual physiological differences such as genetics, metabolic disorders, or varying responses to workouts and diets.

-- Only MET-based activities are included, and specific variations in intensity or combined workouts (e.g., HIIT) are not explicitly modeled.
+- Only MET-based activities are included, and specific variations in intensity or combined workouts (e.g., HIIT, swimming, dancing) are not explicitly included.

 - While RMR adjustments for sleep variability are incorporated, other metabolic impacts of poor sleep (e.g., changes in appetite-regulating hormones) are not considered.

-- The simulations currently focus on shorter durations (weeks), which may not capture long-term weight loss trends or rebound effects.